TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 Euprymna scolopes gene annotation for V2 genome (after Sci Data revision)

-This repo contains the gene annotation (new BRAKER2 models, combined with some genes from Belcaid et al. 2019) for the Hawaiian bobtail squid, Euprymna scolopes genome (Schmidbauer et al., 2023).
+This repo contains the gene annotation (new BRAKER2 models, combined with some genes from Belcaid et al. 2019) for the Hawaiian bobtail squid, Euprymna scolopes genome (Schmidbaur et al., 2022).
 It is part of the following manuscript, in revision at Scientific data: Towards a comprehensive gene annotation for the Hawaiian bobtail squid, Euprymna scolopes.
 Thea F. Rogers, Gözde Yalçın, John Briseno, Nidhi Vijayan, Spencer V. Nyholm, Oleg Simakov.

 The annotation files are as follows: eupsc_models_v2.2.gtf #Gene annotation GTF